Inside your body (text-only version)

-The heart is also muscle (called cardiac muscle), pumping out blood as it beats.
+The heart is made of special muscle (called cardiac muscle) that pumps out blood as it beats.

-The central nervous system is made up of the brain and spinal cord, which runs down the back.
-The brain controls everything we do, from talking to moving, as well as basic body functions such as digestion.
-The brain is involved in learning, remembering, emotions, and addictions too.
-The brain also takes in information in the form of signals from the 5 senses: sight, hearing, touch, smell, and taste.
+The central nervous (say: NER-vuhs) system is made up of the brain and spinal cord, which runs down the back.
+The brain controls everything we do, from talking to moving, as well as basic body functions, such as digestion.
+The brain is involved in learning, remembering, and feelings, too.
+The brain also takes in information in the form of signals from the five senses: sight, hearing, touch, smell, and taste.

-Information is sent to and from the brain using nerves, which connect to the spinal cord and extend to other parts of the body.
-These nerves send signals, such as pain or noise, from other parts of the body to the spinal cord and then the brain.
+Information is sent to and from the brain using nerves.
+The nerves send signals, such as pain or noise, from other parts of the body to the spinal cord and then the brain.
 The brain then sends information back that tells the body how to respond.
-For example, a loud noise may cause the brain to tell a person to cover his or her ears.
+For example, a loud noise may cause the brain to tell you to cover your ears.

 Different parts of the brain do different jobs.
 When it comes to movement, specific spots in the brain control certain body parts.
-In general, movements on the left side of the body are controlled by the right side of the brain.
-The left side of the brain controls the right side of the body.
+In general, the right side of the brain controls the left side of the body, and the left side of the brain controls the right side.

-The respiratory system delivers oxygen, which is fuel or energy, to cells throughout the body.
+The respiratory (say: RES-puh-ruh-TOR-ee) system delivers oxygen, which serves as fuel, to cells throughout the body.
 This system includes: